 Bonefish is a Catch-And-Release fishery

 At the June 2013 FWC Commission meeting, FWC Commissioners approved measures to make bonefish a catch-and-release only fishery.
 This includes the elimination of a tournament exemption permit.
-This exemption allows tournament anglers with the proper permit to temporarily possess bonefish for transport to a tournament scale.
-This change will go into effect Sept.
-1. The use of a multiple hook in conjunction with live or dead natural bait to harvest or attempt to harvest bonefish will also be prohibited starting Sept.
+This exemption allowed tournament anglers with the proper permit to temporarily possess bonefish for transport to a tournament scale.
+This change went into effect Sept.
+1. The use of a multiple hook in conjunction with live or dead natural bait to harvest or attempt to harvest bonefish was also prohibited starting Sept.
 1.

 Biology of the "Grey Ghosts"